We were rated as a top HR product on G2 - See our product in action!

 Drive more applicants

-When pay transparency is incorporated into already well-written job descriptions, applicants will know exactly what the role entails — and what range they can expect to earn, which can ultimately help you drive more applicants.
-According to Hireology’s 2021 applicant research report, half of today’s job seekers are applying to more than 16 jobs during their job search.
+When pay transparency is incorporated into already well-written job descriptions, applicants will know exactly what the role entails — and what range they can expect to earn, which can ultimately help you drive more applicants and improve quality-of-hire.
+According to Hireology’s 2023 State of HIring Report, nearly half (46%) of today’s job seekers are applying to more than 11 jobs during their job search.
 Why would they apply to your role if they have plenty of other options and they don’t know whether or not your role will pay what they need?

 Now, you may be concerned that listing pay will only deter job applicants if your range is lower than a competing offer.
 But it’s important to remember that pay isn’t the only factor applicants consider when looking for a job.
-In fact, our study found that 84% of job seekers will take a lower paying offer as long as the pay is in an acceptable range and you offer other benefits they’re looking for, such as flexibility and career growth.
+In fact, our study found that 91% of job seekers will take a lower paying offer if you offer other benefits they’re looking for, such as flexibility and career growth.

-Learn more about the needs and expectations of the modern job seeker in our research-based report, The Great Reassessment.
+Learn more about tthe modern job seeker in our research-based report, The Modern Worker.

 Reduce candidate ghosting